R.Evolution Receives WiredScore Certification

 Alex Zagrebelny, Founder and CEO of R.Evolution Group, emphasized the company's commitment to residents' well-being: "My projects are designed to optimise residents' time by focusing on their health, longevity, and wellbeing.
 Its robust digital infrastructure exceeds current demands and ensures future readiness."

 Zagrebelny further added, "At R.Evolution, we continuously strive to improve and promote digital connectivity within our buildings, ensuring that residents find homes that not only meet but surpass their connectivity needs, enabling a superior in-home digital experience.
-The Eywa developments in Dubai and 22Palms and Bac de Roda in Barcelona are shining examples of how we should be living in this day and age”
+The 22Palms and Bac de Roda in Barcelona and Eywa developments in Dubai and are shining examples of how we should be living in this day and age”

 Global Recognition for Digital Excellence

-WiredScore certification serves as a globally recognized benchmark for assessing the digital connectivity and infrastructure of buildings.
+WiredScore certification serves as a globally recognised benchmark for assessing buildings' digital connectivity and infrastructure.
 This certification equips landlords and developers with a strategic advantage in attracting and retaining tenants by demonstrating a commitment to providing top-tier digital connectivity.

 Achieving WiredScore certification for the latest R.Evolution projects is a testament to their unwavering dedication to excellence in digital infrastructure.
 This milestone reinforces the company's position as an industry pioneer, setting new standards for modern living in the Middle East and beyond.